datopian/playbook/scqh/README.md

 What happened next?
 And specifically, what’s the problem with the situation.
 The Complication creates tension in the story you’re telling.
 This triggers the Question you will ask.

-Typical complications: “something is stopping us performing the task”, “we [don’t] know the solution to the problem”, “a solution to the problem has been suggested” and “the action we took didn’t work”.
+Typical complications: “something is stopping us performing the task”, “we [don’t] know the solution to the problem”, “a solution to the problem has been suggested but we don't know if it will work” and “the action we took did not work”.

-**Example complication:** if we keep losing money at this rate we’ll be bankrupt in 2 years time and we don’t have any new products ready that will change the situation.
 Often at the start you won’t be clear what is situation and what is complication.
 That’s fine, just put whatever comes up down

+**Example complication:** if we keep losing money at this rate we’ll be bankrupt in 2 years time and we don’t have any new products ready that will change the situation.

 ### Question